-The server URLs are entered in a sub-menu for SMB in the format
+The server URLs are entered accordingly in a submenu as follows:

-If the menu for loading or saving files is accessed in an app that supports file locations, files can directly be accessed on a configured server share (the example shows the Pages app, “Create Document”).
-The exact functionality depends on the app used.
+If the corresponding menu for creating, opening or saving a file is called up in an app that supports storage locations, functions can be provided directly.
+The exact scope of services depends on the app used.